scramblr/licenses/htp-v1.0.0.md

 If you make any written claim that the software infringes or contributes to infringement of any patent, your patent license for the software granted under these terms ends immediately.
 If your company (or any organization/legal entity you represent or act for) makes such a claim, your patent license ends immediately for work on behalf of that entity.

 ### Violations
 The first time you are notified in writing that you have violated any of these terms, or done anything with the software not covered by your licenses, your licenses MAY, if authorized, continue without revocation if full compliance with these terms is achieved through corrective measures, as well as demonstrating practical steps have been introduced to correct past violations.
 Demonstration of compliance and correction of violations shall be produced within 90 calendar days and supplied to the licensing body after receipt and acknowledgement of the violation notification(s).
 Disputes over evidence to support compliance and correction will be solely decided by the licensing body.
 Refusal to comply, correct, or produce evidence of correction(s) shall result in all termination of licenses and/or exemptions immediately, and any affiliated entities or organizations will be in material breach and a state of non-compliance, and anticipated litigation.

-Any violation notifications that are ignored, disputed, or refused shall result in imediate license revocation as well as anticipated litigation.
+Any violation notifications that are ignored, disputed, or refused shall result in immediate license revocation as well as anticipated litigation.

-Any time you are officially contacted regarding a violation described in this section, your organization(s) shall immediately begin a LITIGATION HOLD (AKA Document Hold or Legal Hold) and serves as notice to comply with United States Federal Rules of Civil Procedures and suspend all normal disposition or processing of any records, as litigiation should be reasonably expected.
-Once the violations or corrective measures have been verified, the licensing body will provide a certification document which shall serve as notice that there is no longer future anticipated litigation, and thus all LITIGATION HOLD(s) are lifted.
+Any time you are officially contacted regarding a violation described in this section, your organization(s) shall immediately begin a litigation hold (also known as document hold or legal hold) and serve as notice to comply with United States Federal Rules of Civil Procedure and suspend all normal disposition or processing of any records, as litigation should be reasonably expected.
+Once the violations or corrective measures have been verified, the licensing body will provide a certification document which shall serve as notice that there is no longer future anticipated litigation, and thus all litigation hold(s) are lifted.

 ### No Liability
 *As far as the law allows, the software comes as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the software, under any kind of legal claim.*